chentalia317-alt/Noema-Bot/README.md

 ## Aims to

+**Noema-Bot** is built to make automated, reproducible reporting accessible across different levels of research and development.

+---

-**Students and early-career researchers**
+### Students and early-career researchers
-- who want to build reproducible workflows, analyze experimental data, and generate professional-looking reports — all through clear, readable Python scripts.
+- who want to structure their data workflows, analyze experimental results, and generate clean, professional reports — all through readable Python code.

-**Educators and mentors**
+### Educators and mentors
-- looking for a simple, open-source example to teach data analysis, visualization, or automation principles.
+- who need a simple, open-source teaching example to demonstrate reproducible analysis, visualization, or automation principles in class.

-**Independent developers and open-science contributors**
+### Citizen scientists and independent learners
+- who conduct small-scale studies or personal experiments and want to share findings transparently using open tools.

+### Developers and data enthusiasts
-- who want a modular base to extend their own pipelines or integrate automated reports directly with GitHub Actions.
+- who are exploring how to integrate Python analysis scripts with GitHub Actions or automate analytical pipelines in public repositories.

-**Anyone exploring the intersection of science, design, and automation**
-- who values clarity, aesthetics, and transparency in how knowledge is produced and shared.
+### Open-science and reproducibility advocates
+- who value transparent, version-controlled research workflows and want a lightweight tool to support FAIR data practices.

+### Interdisciplinary creators
+- combining design, storytelling, and science, seeking an aesthetic yet rigorous way to present research or data-driven projects.

 ---